kevinmaiden7/python-env-dojo/README.md

 ### Configuring a Virtual Environment

-We will take advantage of the tool **venv**, which is a standard Python library since version 3.3.
+In this case, we will take advantage of the tool **venv**, which is a standard Python library since version 3.3.

 Let's create first a folder, and then a virtual environment named *env-project*: